Creative & Professional Writing

 Summer Residency Week: Saturday, July 11 – Wednesday, July 22

 The Creative & Professional Writing master’s program at APU offers a dynamic blend of independent study and immersive learning.
-Kicking off with a General Welcome Meeting on Monday, May 5, the summer session begins with asynchronous online instruction, allowing students to complete assignments at their own pace before gathering on campus for an intensive from July 12–23.
-Whether you’re passionate about storytelling, poetry, blogging, or professional communications, this program provides the skills, inspiration, and connections needed to thrive—all in an incredible location.
+The summer session begins with a General Welcome Meeting on Monday, May 5, followed by asynchronous online instruction that allows students to complete assignments at their own pace before coming together on campus for an intensive from July 12–23.
+Whether you’re passionate about storytelling, poetry, blogging, or professional communications, the program provides the skills, inspiration, and connections needed to thrive in an exceptional learning environment.

 Alaska Native Governance